nusrobomaster/Dart-FYP/docs/Z Dart System.md

 # The Team

-Derived from the functionality table in the previous page, below are the subsystems involved in the dart system, and the breakdown of responsibilities for each subsystem.
+Below are the personnel in our project team, and the breakdown of responsibilities for each subsystem.

 <div class="team-grid">